-Sean Hannity Hits Back At Reports He Pulled A Gun On Juan Williams
+Did Sean Hannity Point A Gun At Juan Williams On Set After An On-Air Argument?

 — Sean Hannity (@seanhannity) March 17, 2017

-Meanwhile, the Huffington Post reports that Sean Hannity recently took up the cudgels for Donald Trump once again, this time suggesting that the federal judge in Hawaii who blocked the U.S. president’s rehashed travel ban may have shared marijuana and a “little blow” with former President Barack Obama.
+Meanwhile, Huffington Post reports that Sean Hannity recently took up the cudgels for Donald Trump once again, this time suggesting that the federal judge in Hawaii who blocked the US President’s rehashed travel ban may have shared marijuana and a “little blow” with former President Barack Obama.

 Sean Hannity suggests travel ban judge in Hawaii did "weed" and "blow" with Obama https://t.co/eH4bzGEe1Z pic.twitter.com/j7HkbEcUyN